ram-gyawali/Validator/README.md

 # Validator **v0.1.0**

 This very small library is based on only in PHP language.
-This is intended for only small projects.
+Best usage for small requirements because of simple, small size and logic

 ## Usage